vikejs/vike/readme.md

       return {
         url,
         // Beacuse we return the `contextProps`, vite-plugin-ssr will *not* call the `addContextProps()`
         // lifecycle method.
-(Since we already provide the `contextProps` here.) contextProps
+(Since we already provide the `contextProps`.) contextProps
       }
       // We could also return `url` wtihout `contextProps`.
 In that case vite-plugin-ssr would
       // call `addContextProps()`.
-But that would be redundant since we already have all the data of all
+But that would be redundant since we already have all the data
-      // movies from our `await Movie.findAll()` call.
+      // of all movies from our `await Movie.findAll()` call.
       // return { url }
     })
   )